Missouri man executed for 2002 abduction, killing of 6-year-old girl lured to abandoned factory

 “The Court today paves the way to execute a man with documented mental illness before any court meaningfully investigates his competency to be executed,” Sotomayor and the other dissenting justices wrote in a statement when the stay was rejected.
 “There is no moral victory in executing someone who believes Satan is killing him to bring about the end of the world.”

 In the morning, Johnson lured the girl — still in her nightgown — to the abandoned glass factory, even carrying her on his shoulders on the walk to the dilapidated site, according to court documents.
-When he tried to sexually assault her, Casey screamed and tried to break free, the record showed.
-He then killed her with a brick and a large rock, then washed off in the nearby Meramec River.
+When he tried to sexually assault her, Casey screamed and tried to break free.
+He killed her with a brick and a large rock, then washed off in the nearby Meramec River.
 Johnson confessed that same day to the crimes, according to authorities.

+“It was more violent and brutal than any case I’ve ever seen,” said former St. Louis County homicide investigator Paul Neske, who questioned Johnson at length the day of Casey’s murder and witnessed his execution.

-After a search by first responders and volunteers, Casey’s body was found in a pit less than a mile (kilometer) from her home, buried beneath rocks and debris.
+After a search by first responders and volunteers, Casey’s body was found in a pit, buried under rocks and debris, less than a mile (kilometer) from her home.

 But Casey’s great aunt, Della Steele, wrote an emotional plea to the governor urging the execution be carried out to “send the message that it is not okay to terrorize and murder a child.”
-Steele said in the message that the grief from Casey’s death led to destructive effects among other family members.
+Steele said grief from Casey’s death led to destructive effects among other family members.

 “He did something horrible.
-He took a life away from a completely innocent child, and there have to be consequences for that,” Steele said, speaking with The Associated Press.
+He took a life away from a completely innocent child, and there have to be consequences for that,” Steele said recently, speaking with The Associated Press.

+The family has organized community safety fairs in Casey’s memory, including a July 22 event that drew a couple hundred people.
+The family gave away dozens of child identification kits along with safety tips involving fire, water and bicycles, among other items.

-The execution was the 16th in the U.S. this year.
-In addition to three previous executions in Missouri, five have been conducted in Texas, four in Florida, two in Oklahoma and one in Alabama.
-There were 18 executions in six U.S. states last year.
+The execution was the 16th in the U.S. this year, including three previously in Missouri, five in Texas, four in Florida, two in Oklahoma and one in Alabama.

+“It’s been a difficult day, and a difficult 21 years,” Steele said in a statement after witnessing the execution.
+“We will continue to honor our sweet Casey’s memory by doing our best to make a difference in the lives of other children.”

 Associated Press writer Jim Salter contributed to this report from O’Fallon, Missouri.